-"OK, so it's not exactly a hack," says Ashley.
-"But using a typical modern dishwasher uses about six times less water than hand-washing a typical pile of dirty dishes, and getting the water in your sink hot enough to do the dishes takes nearly twice as much energy as you'd use running your dishwasher."
+"OK, so it's not exactly a hack," says CHOICE whitegoods expert Ashley Iredale.
+"But a typical modern dishwasher uses only a sixth as much water as hand-washing a typical pile of dirty dishes, and getting the water in your sink hot enough to do the dishes takes nearly twice as much energy as you'd use running your dishwasher."

-Pour around 1 cup (250ml) of vinegar into the bottom of the unit or into a bowl on the top or bottom rack, then run the machine through a full cycle with no dishes or detergents.
+Pour about one cup (250mL) of vinegar into the bottom of the unit or into a bowl on the top or bottom rack, then run the machine through a full cycle with no dishes or detergents.

-Note: Check your manual first, as some manufacturers advise that you not use vinegar to clean certain models.
+Note: Check your manual first, as some manufacturers advise against using vinegar to clean certain models.

-Do scrape off any large bits of food residue though, otherwise they'll accumulate in your dishwasher.
+But do scrape off any large bits of food residue, otherwise they'll accumulate in your dishwasher.

 Run out of dishwashing tablets?
-Turn up the heat and do a wash with plain water (it will still work on lightly soiled plates).
+Turn up the heat and do a wash with plain water.

 We've found that many recipes for DIY dishwasher liquid or natural alternatives don't work very well.

 What might work if you're desperate, though, is turning the temperature up and doing a cycle with plain water – our extensive tests show this will still clean lightly soiled dishes (and perhaps leave you with a little less to wash up later).

 5. Buy a cheap washing liquid – that works

 Sick of wasting money on expensive dishwashing liquid?
 Our experts have done the hard work for you and put 44 supermarket dishwashing liquids to the test to find out which is best.